 The bottom line is that babies – and even older children – don’t know why they feel the way they do and they don’t know what the feelings they sense in their bodies are called unless we help them work it out.

-Feelings can be overwhelming, confusing and even scary but they become less so once children understand them and have the vocabulary to talk about them and, most importantly, someone who will listen and help them sort out their feelings.
+Feelings can be overwhelming, confusing and even scary but they become less so once children understand them, have the vocabulary to talk about them and, most importantly, have someone who will listen to them talk about their feelings.
 Children need us to help them with the tricky work of learning about their feelings and developing emotional literacy.

 As we’ve seen, children learn to regulate their emotions as part of the overall development of emotional literacy.